rm-dr/copper/README.md

   - [ ] Catch as many errors as possible when building pipeline
 - [ ] Warnings (disconnected inputs)

+## Read-only "views" into data?
+- allow other apps to use our db (jellyfin, syncthing, etc)

 ## Tasks
 - Trigger jobs automatically on some event